 David ‘Mickey’ Marcus is understandably worshiped in Israel.
-An American volunteer, the colorful Marcus led outnumbered and out-gunned Israeli forces after independence was declared in 1948.
+An American volunteer, the colorful Marcus led outnumbered, out-gunned Israeli forces after independence was declared in 1948.
 An undeniably impressive character, Marcus’ bold exploits seemed tailor-made for film and as exemplar of Jewish pride. **

 Nothing wrong with the acting; Douglas is sturdy, Berger would melt metal.
 Bernstein’s music is vibrant, sound effects are punchy.
-The script is episodic, the jokey stuff is contrived, and Shavelson’s somewhat cowed direction doesn’t generate much excitement, so it comes off as a history lesson with a little swearing, some cleavage and a lot of hardware and explosions.
+The script is episodic, the jokey stuff is contrived, and Shavelson’s somewhat cowed direction doesn’t generate much excitement.
+It comes off as a history lesson with a little swearing, some cleavage and a lot of hardware and explosions.
 Oh–and the other side of the story?
 Good luck.
-The still below, of Topol as a representative one-size-fits-all ‘Arab’, tells you where the movie sits in terms of anything like a balanced perspective.
+The still below, of Topol, as a representative one-size-fits-all ‘Arab’, tells you where the movie sits in terms of anything like a balanced perspective.

 * Task yourself to add 2 + 2 (as in comparative casualty figures) and turn down the latest media harangue for a cycle to mull the radical idea that perhaps Palestinians are… human beings.
 A little guilt with an endless megaphone goes a long way.
 Go figure.
 Were this fratricidal argument over Biblical fairy tales not located next to the World’s Biggest Gas Station, how much feigned concern would be stirred?
 Fool me once…